knative/docs/docs/versioned/install/README.md

     This option is the most useful if you're using delivery solutions such as Flux or ArgoCD to apply manifests checked into a Git repository.
 This is the lowest common denominator approach, giving you granular control of the process and resource definitions.

-- Install the [Knative Operator](/install/operator/knative-with-operators.md) using Manifests or Yelm, and then use `kubectl` to install Knative components.
+- Install the [Knative Operator](/install/operator/knative-with-operators.md) using Manifests or Helm, and then use `kubectl` to install Knative components.

     This option alleviates complexity by using the Knative Operator, while still enabling purpose-built manageability using popular tools.
 It also gives you a separation of the core Knative application definition and the ConfigMap and other changes you make.